-- Altera Quartus II Web Edition (free) OR - Xilinx ISE Webpack (free) OR - Lattice ICECube toolchain from Synopsys - ModelSim (Altera edition, free) needed for simulation of various modules - Python 3.5.x needed to change or recompile A-Z80 files - Microsoft Visual Studio 2013 needed to recompile the z80\pla\checker tool www.BaltazarStudios.com
+- Altera Quartus II Web Edition (free) OR - Xilinx ISE Webpack (free) OR - Lattice ICECube toolchain from Synopsys - ModelSim (Altera edition, free) needed for simulation of various modules - Python 3.5 (or newer) needed to change or recompile A-Z80 files - Microsoft Visual Studio 2013 or newer needed to recompile the z80\pla\checker tool

 If you are only going to use A-Z80 in your project, all Verilog files that you need are already checked in and ready to be included and you don't need any of the extra tools listed.
+Use Python script "export.py" to copy/export necessary files for you (don't copy files manually since only some files are needed and the script 'knows' which ones).